 UPS is a good illustration of how it works in the real world.
 The logistics giant has been collecting terabytes of useful data since ‘90s which has helped UPS understand where they were and what direction they had to take next.
 Being picky with the data, they managed to save up to $50 million annually in the US by simply reducing one mile per driver.

 With the ORION algorithm, UPS expects to achieve the maximum in the route optimization.
 Although the project itself costs $1 billion a year, the game is worth the candle.
 ORION is able to handle 250 million data points and produce thousands of optimized navigation opportunities every minute.
 Based on telematics and advanced algorithms, it carefully tracks driving patterns and signals when additional driving training is required.
 UPS has gone the extra mile to develop another smart transportation algorithm.
 It predicts when truck maintenance is required to avoid sudden breakdowns and late deliveries.

 Taking Warehouse Management to the Next Level

-Optimization of warehouses management is another use case for big data.
+Optimization of warehouses management is another use case for big data in logistics.
 When combined with connected devices and automation, it brings more valuable insights into how the loading, carrying, and delivering should be done.
 For instance, by carefully planning the routes for forklifts and trucks carrying inbound and outbound freight, a company can enhance safety and save on petrol costs.

 Traditional methods of managing warehouse operations like ERP (Enterprise Resource Planning) and legacy systems have lost their efficiency.
 What customers need is real-time updates on product availability, the manufacturing details, and possible delivery dates.
 In this case, big data analytics help trace changes in customer behavior and foresee their manufacturing preferences.